 Mitigation Measure CR-1: All EBMUD maintenance personnel shall attend a cultural resources training course.
 The training program will be completed in person or by watching a video conducted by a qualified archaeologist.
 The program will discuss cultural resources awareness within the project work limits, including the responsibilities of maintenance personnel, applicable mitigation measures, confidentiality, and notification requirements.
-Prior to accessing or performing maintenance work, all EBMUD personnel shall sign an attendance sheet by the qualified archaeologist verifying that they have attended the appropriate level of training; have read and understood the contents of the "Confidentiality of Information on Archaeological Resources"; and shall comply with all project environmental requirements.
+Prior to accessing or performing maintenance work, all EBMUD personnel shall sign an attendance sheet by the qualified archaeologist verifying that they have attended the appropriate level of training; have read and understood the contents of the training; have read and understood the contents of the "Confidentiality of Information on Archaeological Resources"; and shall comply with all project environmental requirements.